codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 Regrade an Individual Student's Assignment
 -------------------------------------------
-If students have clicked **Mark as Complete** and the custom script is triggered, you can regrade their work by resetting the `complete` switch, and then set it to `complete` again, which triggers the custom script to run again.
+If students have clicked **Mark as Complete** and the custom script has been triggered, you can regrade their work by clicking the three vertical dots next to the student's name to access additional actions.
+Select **Mark as Incomplete**, then click the three vertical dots again and select **Mark as Complete** to retrigger the custom script.

 Regrade All Students' Assignments
 ---------------------------------